tdanino12/zero_shot_jax/README.md

 ### Phase 0 — Base Partner Training

-Train a **base partner** with initial skills.
-This agent serves as the seed for each partner in the Phase 1 population.
+Train a **base partner** via self-play.
+This agent serves as the partner in the Phase 1 population of socializers.

 ```bash
 python marl_self_video.py --seed=0 --layout=cramped_room